Abnormalities in speech motor control.

 - Stuttering is a psychological problem

-- Stuttering is a caused by reduced intelligence or shyness
+- Caused by reduced intelligence or shyness

 - You can “catch” stuttering by imitating another child who stutterers.